CANopenNode/CANopenNode/README.md

 Device support
 --------------
 CANopenNode can be implemented on many different devices.
-It is necessary to implement interface to specific hardware, so called 'driver'.
+It is necessary to implement interface to specific hardware.
+Interface to Linux socketCAN is part of this projects, while interfaces to other controllers are separate projects.
+There are interfaces to: Zephyr RTOS, PIC, Mbed-os RTOS + STM32, etc.
-Currently driver files are part of CANopenNode, but they will be split from it in the future.

 Most up to date information on device support can be found on [CANopenNode/wiki](https://github.com/CANopenNode/CANopenNode/wiki).